weylundbhast/Galerest/content/People/Heritage.md

 **Speed**.
 Your base walking speed is 30 feet.
 You have a swimming speed of 25 feet.

+**Darkvision**.
+You can see in dim light within 60ft of you as if it were bright light and in darkness as if it were dim light.
+You discern colors in that darkness only as shades of gray.

+**Sleuthing Skills**.
+You gain gain advantage of Investigation rolls when searching or looting.

 ## Brantus (Goose)

 **Ability Score Increase**.
 Your Dexterity score increases by 2 and your Wisdom score increases by 1.